chloesrcb/bike_challenge/README.md

 In this part, the aim is to predict the number of bikes passing between 00:01 AM and 09:00 AM on Friday, April 2nd at "Albert 1er" counter.

-Data used are from https://docs.google.com/spreadsheets/d/e/2PACX-1vQVtdpXMHB4g9h75a0jw8CsrqSuQmP5eMIB2adpKR5hkRggwMwzFy5kB-AIThodhVHNLxlZYm8fuoWj/pub?gid=2105854808&single=true&output=csv.
+The data used can be found [here](https://docs.google.com/spreadsheets/d/e/2PACX-1vQVtdpXMHB4g9h75a0jw8CsrqSuQmP5eMIB2adpKR5hkRggwMwzFy5kB-AIThodhVHNLxlZYm8fuoWj/pub?gid=2105854808&single=true&output=csv).

+You can find the explaination of this part in the `Challenge_details.pdf`
 # Visualization part

-In this part, the aim is to create a visualization using data from http://data.montpellier3m.fr/dataset/comptages-velo-et-pieton-issus-des-eco-compteurs/ to visualize the bike traffic in Montpellier.
+In this part, the aim is to create a visualization using data from [Montpellier3m](http://data.montpellier3m.fr/dataset/comptages-velo-et-pieton-issus-des-eco-compteurs/) to visualize the bike traffic in Montpellier.

 The visualization is a widget showing the bike traffic evolution in Montpellier between December 2020 and the present day.